GearHost/Docs/docs/create-a-webjob.md

-# Run Background tasks with WebJobs
+# Run Background Tasks with WebJobs
 You can run programs or scripts in WebJobs in your CloudSite web app in three ways: On Demand, Scheduled, or Continuous.
 There is no additional cost to use WebJobs.

 ### Acceptable file types for scripts or programs
 The following file types are accepted:

 - .cmd, .bat, .exe (using windows cmd)